 Powders now come in more shades than ever and we are here for it.
 This particular one is available in eight hues, five of which are especially good for covering a range of darker skin tones.
 Weightless and sheer, it blends beautifully into the skin, locking in makeup and smoothing out the look of any imperfections, and without ever creating any flashback.

-Best Splurge: Shiseido Future Solutions LX Total Radiance Loose Powder
+Best Splurge: Shiseido Future Solution LX Total Radiance Loose Powder

 Yes, this powder gives you all of the complexion-perfecting benefits we’ve been mentioning, but it also goes way beyond its standard responsibilities.
 The powder—one of the silkiest we’ve ever tried—contains a proprietary anti-aging ingredient, plus a radiance-boosting technology that makes skin look extra-glowy immediately and over time.
 Even the included powder puff is luxurious beyond belief, made in Japan with long fibers that make for seamless application.

-Best for Radiant Skin: Surratt Diaphane Loose Powder in Eclatant
+Best for Radiant Skin: Surratt Beauty Diaphane Loose Powder

 As a general rule of thumb, yes, powders are associated with a matte finish.
 And in fact, this brand does offer a standout matte option that’s completely translucent, but we’re slightly more partial to this variant.
 Extremely finely-milled, it absorbs oil and reduces shine, but is noteworthy for imparting the prettiest, natural-looking luminosity to your skin.

-Best for Touch-Ups: Make Up For Ever Ultra HD Microfinishing Pressed Powder
+Best for Touch-Ups: Make Up For Ever Ultra HD Pressed Powder

 Keep this compact—a fave among pro makeup artists—on hand when you need to powder your nose.
 Specially made to be completely undetectable even the most intense HD cameras, you never have to worry about it caking or settling into fine lines.
 Plus, because it’s pressed, it’s ideal to keep in your purse (no worrying about spills), and comes in a conveniently portable mini size, too.

-Best With SPF: Ilia Flow-Thru Radiant Translucent Powder SPF 20
+Best With SPF: ILIA Beauty Flow-Thru Radiant Translucent Powder SPF 20

 Ideally, you’re supposed to reapply sunscreen every two hours (if you don’t know, now you know).
 That’s an understandably overwhelming goal, which is why we appreciate products that make reapplication easier than ever.
 Like this translucent powder, which gives you all the same makeup setting, oil-absorbing benefits as any other formula, but comes with the unique addition of zinc oxide for extra sun protection, too.
 As if that weren’t already convenient enough, the component features a built-in brush.